nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-define-a-document-type.md

 ---
-title: How to Define a Document Type
+title: 'HOWTO: Define a Document Type'
 description: Learn how to create a new document type using Nuxeo Studio.
 review:
     comment: ''